Friday, December 20, 2019

 Gormin handed the glowglobe to Tempus and drew his sword and shield, but after a few moments, the sound died away.

-"Light," said YimouZha.
+"Light," said Yimoul-Za.
 "Scatter the darkness."
 He cast a ball of golden light over the grey mass, illuminating it.

 The mass was countless grey, finger-length larvae, with huge sucking maws.

 "Caffa larvae," said Gormin.
 But Tlecha barely heard.
-The stench of death had awakened another memory from the darkest recesses of Thecla's forgotten past.
+The stench of death had awakened another memory from the darkest recesses of Tlecha's forgotten past.
 The Plague Prisons.

 No, not forgotten.
 Deliberately vanished.
 Beaten down.
 Crushed into the past.
 Erased by the brain-spike's neurophage enzymes which had guaranteed the destruction of protein matrix memories.
 Or so she thought.
 So she thought.

 Her hands shook.
 What have I done?
 She remembered.
-Oh, how in her fearless youth, she had resolutely, sometimes violently, defended the honor of her work for the Omnicognate.
-Of course, if one would curry the favor of the All-Thing, one must do its bidding, no matter how distasteful that might be.
+Oh, how in her fearless youth, she had resolutely, sometimes violently, defended the honor of her work for the Omnicognant.
+Of course, if one would curry the favor of the All-Thinker, one must do its bidding, no matter how distasteful that might be.

 Tlecha sat on the ground.
 On some level she knew Gormin would be angry at her loss of control, but there was nothing for that now.
 Her thoughts came in a rush of pieces.

-How had Tlecha learned to escape the all encompassing clutches of the All-Thing?
-By her years of being a guardian of the Thought-Pits.
+How had Tlecha learned to escape the all-encompassing clutches of the All-Thinker?
+By her years of being a guardian of the Thought-Pits, of course.
 The Plague of the Mind.

 The Thought Pit.
 The Plague Prisons.
 It was all coming back now.
 The darkness and total aloneness, and smell.
 Oh, the smell.
 The smell of the prisoners who'd died in their nightmares and simply been left to fester.
 It was this smell that triggered the memory.